Sunday, April 15, 2012

 Yep...
 I went to see an "Animal Communicator".
 Nope, not an animal psychic. (bet you didn't know there was a difference...but neither did I) An animal communicator doesn't look into the future or make predictions, they use telepathy to put words to the visual cues they pick up from our pets. (apparently we are all capable of doing this, but we have lost our telepathy talent as we grew up and became more logical thinking adults.)

 So begins my adventure.
 This afternoon I brought my 2 great danes and 17 year old (non-believer) son to meet the animal communicator.
-We didn't all fit in the office space she was using so we made due with a park bench out front.
+We didn't all fit in the office space she was using so we made do with a park bench out front.
 No problem, she said, about moving to the new public location (apparently all the other dogs walking by wouldn't be "talking" to her at the same time- thus distracting her from the 2 big tasks at hand).

 Let's begin...